jaredkirby/bramses-highly-opinionated-vault-2023/README.md

 ### The Big Three

-Most interactions with BHOV fall under three categories: project related work, daily notes related work, and Zettelkasten related work.
-Each has its own set of workflows, and particularities.
-Let's dive into each and see how to work with each of them.
+Most interactions with BHOV fall under three categories: project-related work, daily notes-related work, and Zettelkasten-related work.
+Each has its own set of workflows and particularities.
+Let's dive into each and see how to work with each.

 #### From Capture To Complete Thought (Zettelkasten)

 There are numerous ways that new information comes into the BHOV-2023 vault.
 As long as we can trust that items will enter our vault, we can deal with them whenever.
-Since obsidian is folder backed, anything that can insert a file into BHOV-2023  will show up in your vault.
+Since obsidian is folder-backed, anything that can insert a file into BHOV-2023  will show up in your vault.
 If a note has the \#to-process tag, it will show up in `Computed/To Process`.

 When you open a note that needs processing, take a second to think about the note that you are looking at.
 Is it missing information or context that you can provide?
 Is it too long?
-Can it be shortened down to something more pithy?
+Can it be shortened to something more pithy?

-To me, a note is "Zettelkastened" once it: conforms to the [Zettelkasten](#zettelkasten) format and you wouldn't mind putting in a letter and sealing up in an envelope (atomic).
+To me, a note is "Zettelkastened" once it: conforms to the [Zettelkasten](#zettelkasten) format, and you wouldn't mind putting it in a letter and sealing it up in an envelope (atomic).

-Finally highlight the text that you just created and cut/copy it to clipboard.
-Once in the clipboard hit `ctrl-n` to make a new note,  and templater it will automatically create a Zettelkasten note.
+Finally, highlight the text you created and cut/copy it to the clipboard.
+Once in the clipboard, hit `ctrl-n` to make a new note, and templater it will automatically create a Zettelkasten note.
 Make sure to go back to the note you created and link the newly processed note!

 #### Project Management Like a Pro (Projects)